The sidestroke is a swim stroke swum on the sides. It is not used in competitions and therefore less known nowadays.

-- Your leading arm is extended forward with the palm facing downwards.
+1) Your leading arm is extended forward with the palm facing downwards.

-- Your trailing arm rests on your side.
+2) Your trailing arm rests on your side.

 The arms flex during the first phase of the stroke cycle:

-At the end of this movement your hand is in front of your chest, with the palm rotated upwards.
+At the end of this movement, your hand is in front of your chest, with the palm rotated upwards.
 This is the propulsive phase of your leading arm.

-- Your trailing arm moves forward, bending mostly at the elbow.
+4) Your trailing arm moves forward, bending mostly at the elbow.
 Your hand slides forward along your body until both hands meet in front of your chest.

-Thereafter, your arms extend and move back to their initial positions:
+After that, your arms extend and move back to their initial positions:

-- Your leading hand moves forward in a straight line.
+5) Your leading hand moves forward in a straight line.
 The palm rotates from an upward to a downward facing position.
 This phase isn’t propulsive for your leading arm.

-- Your trailing hand executes a half-circular backward sweep.
-Your palm moves first backwards and downwards, then backwards and upwards, until your arm is fully extended again and resting on your side.
-This is the propulsive phase of your trailing arm.
+6) Your trailing hand executes a semicircular backward sweep.
+Your palm moves first backward and downwards, then backward and upwards, until your arm is fully extended again and resting on your side.

-A short glide phase is observed before a new stroke cycle begins.
+7) A short glide phase is observed before a new stroke cycle begins.

 Apple Picking Analogy

-- Your hands move apart and back to their initial positions, your trailing hand throwing the apple away behind you at the end of the movement.
+4) Your hands move apart and back to their initial positions, your trailing hand throwing the apple away behind you at the end of the movement.

-- A new stroke cycle begins.
+5) A new stroke cycle begins.